Using FTP via Command Line (CMD) on Windows 11

 Connecting to an FTP server:

-To connect to an FTP server, use the ftp command followed by the domain name or IP address of the server.
+To connect, type the ftp command followed by the server’s name or IP.

 ftp <hostname/IP>